ericallam/docrails/guides/source/upgrading_ruby_on_rails.md

 To move between versions:

 1. Change the Rails version number in the `Gemfile` and run `bundle update`.
-2. Change the versions for Rails JavaScript packages in `package.json` and run `yarn install`, if running on Webpacker.
+2. Change the versions for Rails JavaScript packages in `package.json` and run `bin/rails javascript:install` if running jsbundling-rails
 3. Run the [Update task](#the-update-task).
 4. Run your tests.